-• \Only Pre AP and AP courses may receive a grade higher than 100.
-Pre AP courses can go to a 102, as 2 points are added to the semester average of Pre AP courses.
+\Only Advanced (for OMS), Pre AP and AP (for OHS) courses may receive a grade higher than 100.
+Advanced (OMS) and Pre AP courses can go to a 102, as 2 points are added to the semester average of Advanced (OMS) and Pre AP courses.
 AP courses can go to a 104, as 4 points are added to the semester average of AP courses.